 Welcome to selling on Etsy!
-When you’re getting started, it feels like there are so many things to do for your new shop.
-You’ll also want to check out the Seller Handbook — it contains links to lots of great articles to help you sell.
-Other posts to get you started include Welcome to Your Online Presence and A Beginner’s Guide to Starting a Shop on Etsy.
-Consider this article the quick-start guide, with the most important things to consider for launching a successful shop!
+When you're getting started, it feels like there are so many things to do for your new shop.
+It can be overwhelming just trying to figure out where to begin.
+Consider this article your handy quick-start guide.
+Here, we'll walk you through the most important things to consider for launching a successful shop, as well as the top resources you'll need!

 The Three P's: Products, Photography and Pricing